opitzconsulting/jquery-mobile-angular-adapter/README.md

 * `$history.go(relativeIndex)`: This will directly call `window.history.go(relativeIndex)`.
 * `$history.urlStack`: This contains the list of visited urls
 * `$history.activeIndex`: This defines the currently active index in the `urlStack`
+* `$history.removePastEntries(number)`: This will remove the given number of history entries before the current entry.
+The current entry stays current.
+Used when leaving dialogs, or for `$location.back()`.
+Note: This does not fire any `$locationChange*` events.

 ### Service `$location` (extensions)